8 Things That Will Keep People From Buying Your RV

 The good news is that in most instances, you’ll be able to achieve this goal.

-Many owners who are selling their coaches base their sales prices on what they paid, put into their units or owe on them.
+Many owners who are selling their coaches base their sales prices on what they paid for them, the cost of the upgrades they added or the amount of money they still owe on them.

 This is the wrong approach.